-FieldScope is a platform used by citizen and community science programs to support and empower participants in a project to collect, visualize, analyze, and share their data.
+FieldScope is a platform used by participatory and community science programs to support and empower project participants as they collect, visualize, analyze, and share their data.
 The FieldScope platform is made available by BSCS Science Learning at low-to-no cost.
-If you are interested in launching a new project or migrating an existing citizen science project onto the FieldScope platform, please fill out our Contact Us form and include information about your project to receive more information on how to get started.
+If you are interested in launching a new project or migrating an existing participatory science project onto the FieldScope platform, please fill out our Contact Us form and include information about your project to receive more information on how to get started.

 We invite you to check out these other helpful articles from the FieldScope Help Center:

 - Launching a FieldScope Project - What to expect from the onboarding process

 Who can launch a project on FieldScope?

 Any organizer with project that includes people contributing data and observations is welcome to launch their project using FieldScope.
 FieldScope is particularly beneficial for projects that hope to support a community of people as they engage with submitted data.
 This engagement includes learning with data using displays like maps and graphs and storytelling with data as a form of advocacy and communication.

 Participatory and community science projects may be started and managed by community members, non-profits, government agencies, schools, or other groups.

 Most projects hosted on FieldScope ask participants to enter their data using the FieldScope data entry tool, which can be accessed on any web browser (including on mobile devices).
 Some projects choose to bulk upload spreadsheets of data or work with the FieldScope development team to create custom integrations in which data hosted in other databases can be regularly imported into the FieldScope platform.
 For more about custom integrations, please contact us.

 What kinds of data can be added to FieldScope?